dwitka/ManiMaps/README.md

 Future versions will incorprate a TSP algorithm to calculate an optimal route.

 The screenshot below shows the output of running the app through a CLI.
 5 different addresses are used this produces 10 results.
-The output shows two addresses and the distance between them in meters, per line.
+For every line the output shows two addresses and the distance between them in meters.

 ### Output
 ![Screenshot of the output using a CLI](output.png)